Cornell-MAE-UG/fa25-portfolio-mlc355-lang/_projects/4272-Wind-Turbine-Design.md

 ## CFD Methodology (ANSYS Fluent)

 ### Geometry and Domain
 The CFD model used a **120° periodic wedge domain** to reduce computational cost while capturing rotational flow physics.
+Both environmental wind and flow cuased by rotation are modeled in this simulation, providing realistic pressure countours as seen below

 ### Meshing